Volunteers, Let Us Answer Your Questions

 What if I want to volunteer on multiple teams?

 You can volunteer for multiple team as long as your shift times do not conflict.
-For the most part, Shiftboard will not allow you to volunteer for conflicting shifts.
+For the most part, our volunteer management system will not allow you to volunteer for conflicting shifts.
 However, if you want to work all-day as an artist assistant, interpreter or cashier, Shiftboard will allow a 30 minute overlap so you can register for a morning shift and afternoon shift on the same day.
 In order to see the schedule for a volunteer team, you must first be a member of that team.
-To join a team, click on Teams > To Join and then request participation.
-After you are on a team you will be able to see available shifts for that team once you return to the calendar.
+After you have joined a team within the volunteer management system, you will be able to see available shifts for that team once you return to the calendar.
 Be sure to scroll the calendar to the correct date using the arrows.
-Most shifts are July 13-15, 2018.
+Most shifts are July 12-14, 2019.

 Can I volunteer with my friend?